-Since January 2015, Northeastern has been the academic home of Signs: Journal of Women in Culture and Society, the leading international journal in feminist and gender studies.
 Editor-in-Chief Suzanna Walters and Chair of the Board of Associate Editors Carla Kaplan pioneered an open-access component of the journal, the Feminist Public Intellectuals Project as part of their dedication to making academic work in feminism more accessible to the public at large.

 Our faculty are particularly acclaimed in the following areas: